2012 Rosenstiel Award Winner Revealed

 The Rosenstiel Award honors scientists who, in the past decade, have made significant and growing impacts in their field.
 It is an award targeted for researchers that are already making outstanding scientific contributions in their early to mid-career stages.

 The Rosenstiel Award, created through an endowment from the Rosenstiel Foundation, recognizes outstanding scientists for their contributions to marine science and in oceanographically relevant areas of atmospheric science with a $10,000 prize.
 It is awarded annually to one individual on a rotating basis for achievements in six broad disciplinary areas: marine geology and geophysics; meteorology and physical oceanography; marine and atmospheric chemistry; marine biology and fisheries; applied marine physics; and marine affairs.
-This year’s award to Mumby falls within the discipline of marine biology and fisheries.
+This year’s award to Sanchirico falls within the discipline of marine affairs and policy.

 About the University of Miami’s Rosenstiel